 Crowd Supply is a little more exclusive with crowdfunding ventures.
 You’ll need to pitch your idea to a team of experts, and prove that you’ll be able to carry out production if your funding goals are met.
 If you fail to meet your funding goals, the money that was raised is refunded to those who donated it.

-- Platform fee of 5% to 15% of your goal, depending on your plan
+- Platform fee that is typically 12% of your goal, depending on your plan

 - 2.9% plus US$0.30 fee per donation

 - Flat fee per distributed item if you use Crowd Supply’s fulfillment services.
-Fee is based on item’s dimensions and shipping costs within the US (international backers will pay a surcharge to cover additional shipping costs)
+Fee is based on item’s dimensions and shipping costs.

 - Expert guidance with campaign review and management